MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/commercial/FallCreatorsUpdate.md

 This document provides information that supplements other content and documentation for this release of Windows 10 IoT.

+To download this latest build as well as packages, please visit the [Windows Insider Preview Downloads page](https://www.microsoft.com/en-us/software-download/windowsiot).

 ## Privacy Statement

 The privacy statement for this version of the Windows operating system can be viewed at [https://go.microsoft.com/fwlink/?LinkId=521839](https://go.microsoft.com/fwlink/?LinkId=521839).